Designing for Problems, Not Pages: The Login.gov Help Center

 Comparative Analysis

-To get some inspiration, I performed a detailed comparative analysis of 10 industry-leading help centers including Google, Apple, Paypal, ID.me, Microsoft, Amazon, FedEx, Wealthfront, Dyson, and Samsung.
-Below are some of the best practices I identified from my analysis.
+This included: Google, Apple, Paypal, ID.me, Microsoft, Amazon, FedEx, Wealthfront, Dyson, and Samsung.
+Below are some best practices I identified in my analysis.

 1. Popular questions and FAQs are displayed upfront